arifszn/OneClick/README.md

 ## Description

 **OneClick** is the ultimate productivity tool for your browser.
-With just one click, access a wide variety of actions and shortcuts, including creating a meeting on Google Meet, editing photos, creating new projects with popular frameworks, and designing a website.
+With just one click, access a wide variety of actions and shortcuts, including creating a meeting on Google Meet, editing photos, creating new projects with popular frameworks, designing a website.
 The extension includes 88 shortcuts, 29 customizable themes, and a clean, minimalist UI.
 Plus, it's open-source and free of ads.
 OneClick is available as a web app, Chrome extension, and Firefox add-on, making it easy to use across all your devices.
 Upgrade your browsing experience with OneClick today!

 <br/>